opencv/opencv/modules/core/doc/basic_structures.rst

 Mat::reshape
 ----------------
-.. c:function:: Mat Mat::reshape(int cn, int rows=0) const
+.. cpp:function:: Mat Mat::reshape(int cn, int rows=0) const

     Changes the 2D matrix's shape and/or the number of channels without copying the data.